LoneDev6/Wiki-ItemsAdder/plugin-usage/adding-content/mobs/head.md

 {% embed url="http://youtu.be/A20y3lo3Aic" %}

-You can specify a bone to be marked as head and rotate automatically when the base entity AI rotates its head.
+You can specify a bone to be marked as the head, and rotate it automatically when the base entity AI rotates its head.

 ## Setup